sidhant-sriv/visor/docs/llm-conversion.md

   - For `provider === "groq"`, Visor asks for a full Mermaid rewrite that preserves structure and styling while replacing label text.
   - The response is cleaned (code fences removed, basic validity checked).
 If it’s invalid, Visor falls back to the label-only replacement strategy when possible.

 In all cases, the output Mermaid is posted back to the webview.
-Original click lines are reattached to maintain node interactivity.
+Metadata comments and original click lines are reattached to maintain node and edge interactivity.

+---

+## Interactivity (Edge Highlighting)

+- To enable hover-based highlighting of a node's outgoing edges and children, Visor embeds special comments in the Mermaid source:
+  `%% EDGE_META:<source_node_id>:<target_node_id>`
+- This metadata is parsed by the webview's JavaScript to build a graph of connections.
+- During LLM translation, these comments are extracted and then re-injected into the rewritten Mermaid to ensure highlighting continues to work.

 ---